Easy and delicious! These naturally sweet, gluten free wholesome granola bars are the perfect snack when you're on the go.

 - Wrap individual bars in plastic wrap or parchment paper (if you store them all together, they will stick to one another).
 Bars keep well for several days at room temperature, a couple of weeks in the fridge, or several months in a freezer-safe bag in the freezer for best flavor.

 *Mix in options: Any combination of nuts (almonds, pecans, walnuts, etc.), seeds (pepitas or sunflower seeds), chocolate chips or roughly chopped chocolate, shredded coconut and/or dried cranberries or cherries.
 Keep in mind that anything larger than your pinky nail will need to be broken into smaller pieces.
 If you don’t have a food processor, chop them by hand. **Granola bar texture: If you’re using old-fashioned oats and would prefer a more smooth, less chewy texture, blitz your oats in a food processor for 3 to 5 seconds to break them up.
 Then, add them to the bowl.
-Recipe by cookieandkate
+Recipe adapted from cookieandkate